 For one, it was very refreshing to spend a whole weekend just listening to someone else’s teaching, especially someone with so much insight into the workings of families, and families with teenagers in particular.
 As mothers, we are always busy organizing other people’s lives, checking things off lists, and feeding people who seem to constantly be hungry, so sitting in class for a change without having to lift a finger was a soothing experience.
 None of Megan’s revelations in and of itself was really news to me.
 But it is one thing to know what you’re supposed to do (and not to do).
 It’s an entirely different matter to stop, take a step back, and look at the big picture for a change.

 We discussed many topics, ranging from your teenager’s need for more independence as his brain develops, our need as mothers to be in control, female versus male emotional states, A-Type versus B-Type personalities, and – a must for a workshop on teenagers – sex, drugs, and alcohol.
-I came away with a number of great messages, such as:
+I came away with a number of great messages.

 - Love your son as a separate person and a gift to you